Spain won't help Sacyr financially in Panama canal row

 | PANAMA CITY

-PANAMA CITY Spain will not provide financial help to a Spanish company leading a consortium locked in a dispute over the costs of expanding the Panama Canal, its ambassador said on Monday, as both governments distanced themselves from the spat.
+PANAMA CITY Spain will not provide financial help to a Spanish company leading a consortium locked in a dispute over the costs of expanding the Panama Canal, its ambassador said on Monday as he headed to a meeting with Panamanian officials.

-Visiting Spanish public works minister, Ana Pastor, met with officials from building consortium Grupo Unidos por el Canal (GUPC), which is fronted by Spanish construction company Sacyr, and with Panamanian President Ricardo Martinelli.
+Spain's public works minister, Ana Pastor, began a day full of meetings by holding discussions with officials for building consortium Grupo Unidos por el Canal, which is fronted by Spanish construction company Sacyr (SCYR.MC).

-Halting work on the $5.25 billion project to widen and deepen the canal would be a setback for companies eager to increase cargo volumes passing through the century-old waterway, especially the first-ever liquefied natural gas (LNG) exports from the U.S. Gulf coast to Asian markets as well as other bulk commodity shipments.

-"The Spanish government is not a party to this; it is a problem between a contractor and its client," Silva said as he accompanied Pastor ahead of the meetings.
+"The Spanish government is not a party to this; it is a problem between a contractor and its client," he said as he accompanied Pastor to the meeting.
 "Under no circumstances is it contemplated that the Spanish government contribute funds."

-The GUPC also includes Italy's Salini Impregilo, Belgium's Jan De Nul and Panama's Constructora Urbana.
+The GUPC also includes Italy's Salini Impregilo (SALI.MI), Belgium's Jan De Nul and Panama's Constructora Urbana.

 Arguing that the project to build a third set of locks for the canal had suffered unforeseen setbacks, the GUPC said last week it had faced $1.6 billion in added costs.
 It blamed the Panama Canal Authority for carrying out flawed studies of the geological terrain.